audacity/audacity/README.txt

        Crash Recovery dialog
     * Projects crash when applying repeated effects towards the end of audio tracks^
+    * Typing "j" or "k" in a label may activate the "move cursor" shortcut instead
     * WAV or AIFF files freeze or crash Audacity on import
     * (Windows XP, reported on) Clicks during recording
     * (Windows) Timer Record unreliable with recordings starting before and ending after midnight
-    * (Windows) On Vista and 7, and on XP with some USB microphones, the Audacity input/output level sliders act independently of/incorrectly with system level sliders:^
-       * The achieved recorded level only matches the level indicated on the Recording VU meter if the Audacity input slider is at 100%
+    * (Windows) On Vista and 7, and on XP with some USB devices, the Audacity input/output level sliders act independently of/incorrectly with system level sliders.
+The achieved recorded level may only match the level indicated on the Recording VU meter if the Audacity input slider is at 100%.^
-       * On Vista, adjusting the system level sliders then starting to record may reset the system level sliders unless monitoring is on
     * (Windows) Effects processing/waveform rendering after completion may be much slower than Audacity Beta 1.3.8
     * (Mac OS X 10.5.8 PPC) Hang when scanning for VST effects on first